My mother Helen Bennett née Ritchie's family from Australia/Scotland

 Willie worked at Crasters in Salisbury and stayed at the Queens Hotel.
 Meanwhile, the family returned to Umtali.
 Helen was going to study a commercial course at the Umtali Convent but she got a scholarship to study Education at Rhodes University in 1939.
 The following extract is in ‘The history of Umtali Girls’ and Boys’ High Schools 1896-1968’:

 “B du Preez and Helen Ritchie gained First class passes in 1938.
 A Tapson who gained a Class Two was also awarded a Beit University Bursary.”
-Helen Ritchie teacher in Salisbury in 1944
+Helen Ritchie in 1944

 Helen played hockey and was in Oriel Residence, then moved into Jameson and finally to Beit Residence.
 She wanted to major in French and Maths but couldn’t speak French fluently so she did a Latin and Maths major.
 She completed a BA and then completed the UED in 1942.
 Brian Armitage had been her boyfriend in first year, then Peter Sharpe in second year – he was killed in WWII.